#AVLBeer Asheville’s Winter Warmer: Good Beer, Good People, Great Time

 Two more items before I sign off.
 As you can see by the background image on this site, the Tennessee Winter Beer Festival February 9th is SOLD OUT.
 I knew it would, and tried to warn everyone who said they were going but hadn’t bought tickets yet.
 If you’re lucky, you might find them on Craigslist.

-Until then, can the Ratchet Brews Crew of Todd, Richard, Dalton and Katie meet at the Brewery on High this Sunday at noon for some beer filtering, kegging, bottling and LLC discussion?
+Until then, can the Ratchet Brews Crew of Todd, Richard, and Dalton meet at the Brewery on High this Sunday at noon for some beer filtering, kegging, bottling and LLC discussion?
 Let me know y’all.

 Well by the end of yesterday’s Oktoberfest celebration in Kingsport, I was beat.
 I packed the CR-V and walked over to Stir Fry Cafe where I had dinner with the owners and brewers of both Moccasin Bend Brewing Company and Studio Brew.
 I love the comaderie that brewers have, and I always gain some insight and learn a lot about the industry that I some day plan on joining.
 I ate and then shortly made my way back to my hotel to finish uploading pictures before I passed out.
 What a great event and once again a big thank you a shout out to Aaron Carson and Das Krew for organizing this and inviting me to participate.
 A special thanks once again got to Lindsey, Flipper and Richard who were an immense help to me.
 Because of their assistance I was able to have a very enjoyable time.